 About

-Intermodal rail yards are critical components of the goods movement sector.
-At these facilities, cargo is transferred between trains and another transportation mode such as trucks.
-In May 2018, the South Coast AQMD Governing Board directed staff to pursue both indirect source rulemaking and voluntary measures to implement the 2016 AQMP Facility-Based Mobile Source Measure MOB-02: Emission Reduction at Rail Yards and Intermodal Facilities.
-Overall, the focus is on identifying actions to address emissions associated with intermodal rail yards and to minimize public health impacts in surrounding communities.
+Freight rail yards are critical components of the goods movement sector.
+In May 2018, the South Coast AQMD Governing Board directed staff to pursue both rulemaking and voluntary measures to implement the 2016 AQMP Facility-Based Mobile Source Measure MOB-02: Emission Reduction at Rail Yards and Intermodal Facilities.
+Overall, the focus is on identifying actions to address emissions associated with freight rail yards and to minimize public health impacts in surrounding communities.

 Resources